cypress-io/code-coverage/examples/new-cypress-config/one-spec/README.md

 # example: one-spec

-Only running a single spec
+Only running a single spec using a specFiles pattern